Singapore Born: A Nation Expelled into Independence

 Julius Caesar met Pompey at Pharsalus in August 48 BC, and it was over in hours.
 Pompey had the larger army.
 Caesar had positioned himself on lower ground, whic…

-Visigoth cavalry encircled and annihilated a massive Roman army at Adrianople, killing Emperor Valens and over half his troops in the deadliest Roman military d…
+Visigoth cavalry encircled and destroyed a massive Roman army at Adrianople, killing Emperor Valens and more than half his troops in the worst Roman military de…

 Bulgaria was founded as a Khanate in 681 AD after Khan Asparuh's forces defeated the Byzantine army near the Danube delta.
 Emperor Constantine IV recognized the…